bitshares/bitshares-core/README.md

 Passwords are stored in `base64` as salted `sha256` hashes.
-A simple Python script, [`saltpass.py`](https://github.com/bitshares/bitshares-core/blob/master/programs/witness_node/saltpass.py) is avaliable to obtain hash and salt values from a password.
+A simple Python script, [`saltpass.py`](https://github.com/bitshares/bitshares-core/blob/master/programs/witness_node/saltpass.py) is available to obtain hash and salt values from a password.
 A single asterisk `"*"` may be specified as username or password hash to accept any value.

 With the above configuration, here is an example of how to call the `add_node` API from the `network_node` API set: